BoevaLab/CanSig/docs/index.rst

 This tutorial assumes you have access to a Unix terminal (e.g., Linux, BSD, MacOS).
 If you use Windows, install `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install>`_ first.

+When the Unix terminal is ready, you will need to `install Python <https://wiki.python.org/moin/BeginnersGuide>`_.
+One popular solution is `Anaconda <https://www.anaconda.com/>`_.

 Installation
 ^^^^^^^^^^^^